themikejr/worldview-blog-tools/_posts/2018-12-27-how-does-dns-work.markdown

 3. Jeffrey's operating system reaches out to a DNS cacher/recursor which we will refer to as the *local DNS server* from here onward.
 The local DNS server is very often provided by your ISP, but sufficiently advanced LANs will often have their own local DNS server.
 4. The *local DNS server* will check its cache.
 If it has an answer to the query, life is good!
 If not...
 5. The local DNS server will recursively contact other DNS servers until it can provide an authoritative answer.
 The recursive DNS request looks something like:
-	* local DNS server asks a root DNS server where to find the .com TLD (top level domain) server.
+	* Local DNS server asks a root DNS server where to find the .com TLD (top level domain) server.
 The root DNS server provides the answer.
-	* local DNS server then asks the .com TLD DNS server for the "google" name server.
+    * Local DNS server then asks the .com TLD DNS server for the "google" name server.
+The .com TLD DNS server provides the answer.
+    * Local DNS server asks the "google" DNS server for the google.com IP.
 The "google" name server provides an answer.
-6. the local DNS server returns the IP address provided by the "google" name server to Jeffrey's computer. (and hopefully caches the answer!)
+6. The local DNS server returns the IP address provided by the "google" name server to Jeffrey's computer. (and hopefully caches the answer!)

 ## What is a DNS record?